CEOs Are Unprepared for a Second Wave

 Merrill Wasser is senior vice president of strategic growth at Long Dash.
 She is a business and brand experience consultant, previously holding roles at Razorfish and Digitas.

 Micah Zenko is a national security analyst and the director of research and learning at the McChrystal Group.
 He has worked at the State Department’s Office of Policy Planning, Harvard University’s Kennedy School of Government, and as a senior fellow at the Council on Foreign Relations.
 For transparency, the McChrystal Group is a Long Dash client.

-Zenko recently spoke with Merrill Wasser and KC Sledd of Long Dash about how businesses have underinvested in risk planning and how they can better prepare for crises.
+Zenko recently spoke with Merrill Wasser of Long Dash about how businesses have underinvested in risk planning and how they can better prepare for crises.

 This interview has been shortened and edited for clarity.

 Merrill Wasser: You’re an expert on Red Teaming, which is when a group helps an organization improve by providing an opposition point of view.
 Why is Red Teaming important?